How much does a fundraising bond cost in Florida?

 - type of organization

 - and more

-Visit the Important Links section of this page for more information.
+Visit the Additional Resources section of this page for more information.
 Begin the licensing process by purchasing the surety bond you need.

 Ready to get started?